CutillasLab/KSEA_plus/README.md

 The copyright holder for these data is the author.
 This resource is made available under a Creative Commons Attribution-NonCommercial-NoDerivatives CC-BY-NC-ND 4.0 International license.

 # Installation
-Download the KSEA_plus folder and create a shortcut to the KSEA_plus.exe program.
+Download the KSEA_plus zip file and create a shortcut to the KSEA_plus.exe program once it is opened.
+Run the KSEA_plus.exe program to begin analysing data.

 # Add databases
 Custom databases can be used in KSEA_plus by adding csv files into the relevent data_files folder.
 These csv files must have the same layout as the current databases: 1) nodes 2) number of edges in node 3) list of edges seperated by semicolon ";".